 - Identifying skills seminars to be presented among multiple constituencies. - Developing a regional or community-based team to streamline disaster response efforts for historic properties, public records, museum collections, or archives. - Creating integrated heritage tourism or exhibits programs. - Developing a plan to combine services for collections held among the partners, including digitization, storage, inventory, care, and access.

-The following advice corresponds to sections of the application form and is additional to the guidance provided above.
+The following advice corresponds to sections of the application form.

 - Explain the need for shared services and how it will benefit the partners and their customers. - If contracting with a service provider, describe the service to be shared.